manoa-eats/manoa-eats/index.md

 </p>

 ### Admin Page
-If a user is an admin user they are able to edit the All Restaurants tab and archive or edit the different vendors, along with the other features that are available for a regular user.
+In addition to If a user is an admin user they are able to edit the All Restaurants tab and archive or edit the different vendors, along with the other features that are available for a regular user.

 <p align="center">
 <img src="Admin-Page.png">